Why Does My Dog Rush the Door? Understanding & Stopping Door Dashing

 'I'm going to work, you're staying home with your Kong, chew..'

-Dogs understand tone and routine words better than we think
+Dogs understand tone and routine cues more than we give them credit for.

 The Relationship Shift